SASlabgroup/microSWIFT-v2.1/README.md

 # <img src= "./docs/SWIFTlogo.jpg" height="120" align=left></img> microSWIFT v2.1

-Documentation, source code, and CAD files for verion 2.1 of the microSWIFT wave buoy
+Static repository for documentation, source code, and CAD files for verion 2.1 of the microSWIFT wave buoy.

 ## About microSWIFT